Authoritarianism: Characteristics

-Authoritarianism is characterized by highly concentrated and centralized government power maintained by political repression and the exclusion of potential challengers.
+Authoritarianism is characterized by highly concentrated and centralized government power maintained by political repression and the exclusion of potential or supposed challengers by armed force.
 It uses political parties and mass organizations to mobilize people around the goals of the regime.
 Adam Przeworski has theorized that "authoritarian equilibrium rests mainly on lies, fear and economic prosperity."
-However, Daniel A. Bell and Wang Pei used China's experience with COVID-19 to argue that the categories are not so clear cut.

 Authoritarianism also tends to embrace the informal and unregulated exercise of political power, a leadership that is "self-appointed and even if elected cannot be displaced by citizens' free choice among competitors", the arbitrary deprivation of civil liberties and little tolerance for meaningful opposition.
 A range of social controls also attempt to stifle civil society while political stability is maintained by control over and support of the armed forces, a bureaucracy staffed by the regime and creation of allegiance through various means of socialization and indoctrination.
+Pippa Norris and Ronald Inglehart identify authoritarianism in politicians and political parties by looking for values of security, conformity, and obedience.

 Authoritarianism is marked by "indefinite political tenure" of the ruler or ruling party (often in a one-party state) or other authority.
 The transition from an authoritarian system to a more democratic form of government is referred to as democratization.